 What is a rainbow salad?

-We had to eat the rainbow colours every day and slowly, slowly they did get into the habit of actually checking they do have the colours whether was from a salad or other foods – they became conscious of what they were eating.
+We had to eat the rainbow colours every day and slowly, slowly they did get into the habit of actually checking whether they do the colours whether was from a salad or other foods - they became conscious of what they were eating.
 They are in their teens now and really good with what and how they eat which makes me really proud.
 My hard work has paid off.

 when can you have a rainbow salad?